-Are you 70 1/2 or older and not using your Required Minimum Distribution (RMD) for your living expenses?
-You can reduce your taxable income by using your RMD to make an IRA Qualified Charitable Distribution to an eligible charity like The Community Foundation (TCF).
+Are you 72 years old (or 70 1/2 or older as of January 1, 2020)* and not using your Required Minimum Distribution (RMD) for your living expenses?
+You can reduce your taxable income by using your RMD to make an IRA Qualified Charitable Distribution (QCD) to an eligible charity like The Community Foundation (TCF).

 How an IRA Qualified Charitable Distribution Works